Peter Swann: Financial crisis

 On 1 December 2022, the club stated that a deal had been agreed for its sale, following staff wages for November not being paid on time.
 The deal failed to be finalised and on 11 January 2023, Scunthorpe United were served a winding-up petition by HM Revenue and Customs over an apparent unpaid tax bill, on which Swann declined to comment.
-On 14 January 2023, United fans invaded the pitch during the second half of their 2–0 National League defeat by Woking, in a protest against Swann (also also involved in separate court action regarding gambling debts).
+On 14 January 2023, United fans invaded the pitch during the second half of their 2–0 National League defeat by Woking, in a protest against Swann (also involved in separate court action regarding gambling debts).

+On 25 January 2023, the club announced the immediate takeover of the club by former Ilkeston Town chairman David Hilton.
+The deal included the stadium and surrounding land, and provided a four-month exclusivity period for Hilton to conclude a £3m agreement to buy the property.

+However, Hilton’s legal team raised concerns about the valuation, the stadium's status as a community asset and issues of planning permission and access.
+Hilton did not buy the stadium within the agreed timeframe; instead he found a loophole solution: a lease agreement that let the club stay at Glanford Park for 7p a week rent - something Swann considered to be trespass and squatting.
+Hilton claimed that Swann was demanding an unreasonable £1.5 million upfront before starting legal paperwork for the sale.
+Swann, through a fan message board, claimed Hilton was lying about the whole thing and didn't want to buy the stadium at all.
+In late May 2023, the gates the Glanford Park were bolted shut and a sign explained the club were legally allowed to 'squat' at Glanford Park.

+Swann began legal proceedings to sue both Hilton and the club, with an initial court hearing being adjourned until between January 2024 and March 2024.
+In September 2023, Hilton stopped funding the club, and the club said that fixtures after 7 October 2023 would be played at Gainsborough Trinity due to the dispute.
+However, talks about the ground's purchase continued with the club's new owners and on 16 November 2023, the club exchanged contracts with Swann to buy Glanford Park.

 Business

-He is the previous managing director of the former Sands Venue in Gainsborough, Lincolnshire and the State Club nightclub.
+Swann is the previous managing director of the former Sands Venue in Gainsborough, Lincolnshire and the State Club nightclub.

 He is the owner of Cool Fun Ltd, which operates the Sands live music venue in Blackpool.
 His wife Karin was joint-chairman of the Wilkinson Hardware Stores chain and is the granddaughter of its founder.

 His family fortune was estimated by the Sunday Times at £340 million in 2013.